Sustainable Materials Management 2021 Anaerobic Digestion Funding Opportunity

 On this page:

-- Eligibility: The following entities are eligible to apply
+- Eligibility: The following entities were eligible to apply:

 - State (including the District of Columbia, Puerto Rico, Virgin Islands, Guam, American Samoa, and Northern Mariana Islands), local, Tribal, interstate, and intrastate government agencies and instrumentalities, and;

 - Non-profit organizations (as defined by 2 CFR Part 200) including non-profit educational institutions and non-profit hospitals.
 Organizations that fall under 501(c)(4) that lobby are not applicable.

 Additionally, up to approximately $800,000 of the estimated total will be set aside specifically for awards to the following organizations: